Kenai Fjords National Park: Wildlife and ecology

 Kenai Fjords National Park is dominated by a glaciated landscape.
 The park's glaciers have retreated through the twentieth century, exposing new lands to colonization by plant and animal life.
 The park also features a significant marine environment.

-Large terrestrial mammal species in the park include timber wolf, porcupine, Canadian lynx, brown bear, black bears, moose and mountain goat.
+Large terrestrial mammal species in the park include Interior Alaskan wolf, porcupine, Canadian lynx, Alaska peninsula brown bear, black bears, moose and mountain goat.
 Smaller mammals include coyote, beaver and river otter.
 Marine mammals include sea otter, harbor seal and Steller sea lion.
 Cetaceans seen in park waters include orca, fin whale, humpback whale, minke whales, Dall's porpoise and Pacific white-sided dolphin.

 Birds that nest in this park include bald eagle, the Peale's subspecies of peregrine falcon, black-billed magpie, and Steller's jay.
 Marine birds include tufted and horned puffin, common and thick-billed murre, and marbled murrelets.

 The plant communities at Kenai Fjords are shaped by glacial retreat.
 New lands exposed in former glacier beds are at first stony, lacking in soil.
 The first plants to appear in recently glaciated areas are lichens and mosses, with a few hardy plants such as dwarf fireweed and yellow dryas.
 These pioneers are followed by other plants as the moss and lichen break rock down into soil.
 In particular, Sitka alder is capable of fixing nitrogen, supporting itself and enriching the soil.
 Willows also appear at this stage.
 Willows and alders are followed by black cottonwoods, then Sitka spruce.
 The mature forest features Sitka spruce and mountain hemlocks, with an understory of devil's club, Alaska blueberry, elderberry, baneberry, watermelon berry and lady fern in the coniferous forest understory.
 A similar succession pattern is seen at the park's nunataks, exposed rock outcroppings in the Harding Icefield.
 Forested portions of the park are dominated by conifers, with deciduous forests confined to areas recently vacated by glaciers.

 Harsh conditions at higher altitudes limit tree growth above the tree line, creating an alpine ecosystem.
 The tree line at Kenai Fjords is between 750 and 1000 ft above sea level.
 The alpine regions support shrubby grown to alders, devil's club, elderberry, lady fern, cow parsnip and other plants.
 Herbaceous plants can grow in areas with better soils, supporting grasses, Nootka lupine, fireweed and other perennial plants.
 Higher alpine regions support a dwarf shrub community less than 1 ft high, at a very slow rate of growth.
 Dwarf plants in this region include bog blueberry, partridgefoot, black crowberry and Aleutian mountainheath, all of which are vulnerable to damage from foot traffic.